M0D4/In-The-Queue-Please/README.md

 ### Standard notations:

 Standard notations for queueing theory also uses these symbols:
-  * n: the number of customers in the system.
+  * n: the customer number in the system.
   * C: the number of parallel servers.
   * M: the initial number of customers.